-NO. ACTIVITY TIMEFRAME 1 Consideration of next financial year's Budget and IDP process plan.
-Except for the legislative content, the process plan should confirm in-year reporting formats to ensure that reporting and monitoring feeds seamlessly into the Annual Report process at the end of the Budget/IDP implementation period.
-July 2 Implementation and monitoring of approved Budget and IDP commences (In-year financial reporting).
+1 Consideration of next financial year's Budget and IDP process plan.
+Except for the July legislative content, the process plan should confirm in-year reporting formats to ensure that reporting and monitoring feeds seamlessly into the Annual Report process at the end of the Budget/IDP implementation period.
+2 Implementation and monitoring of approved Budget and IDP commences (In-year financial reporting).
 3 Finalise the 4th quarter Report for previous financial year.
 4 Submit draft year o Annual Report to Internal Audit and Auditor-General.
 5 Municipal entities submit draft annual reports to MM.
 6 Audit/Performance committee considers draft Annual Report of municipality and entities (where relevant).
 August 8 Mayor tables the unaudited Annual Report.
 9 Municipality submits draft Annual Report including consolidated annual financial statements and performance report to Auditor General.
 10 Annual Performance Report as submitted to Auditor General to be provided as input to the IDP Analysis Phase.
 11 Auditor General audits Annual Report including consolidated Annual Financial Statements and Performance data.
 September - October 12 Municipalities receive and start to address the Auditor General's comments.
 November 13 Mayor tables Annual Report and audited Financial Statements to Council complete with the Auditor- General's Report.
 14 Audited Annual Report is made public and representation is invited.
 15 Oversight Committee assesses Annual Report.
 16 Council adopts Oversight report.
 December 17 Oversight report is made public.
 18 Oversight report is submitted to relevant provincial councils.
-Commencement of draft Budget/ IDP finalisation for next financial year.
-Annual Report January
+19 Commencement of draft Budget/ IDP finalisation for next financial year.
+Annual Report and Oversight Reports to be used as input.
+January · · T 1.7.1

-As outlined in the above table, the 2019/20Annual Report has been compiled in accordance with the requirements of the (MFMA), 56 of 2003 and the Municipal System Act (MSA), 32 of 2000.
+As outlined in the above table, the 2020/21 Annual Report has been compiled in accordance with the requirements of the (MFMA), 56 of 2003 and the Municipal System Act (MSA), 32 of 2000.